sdclibbery/bmt/README.md

-x Can get spread and mark from insturment ws? x Use 'Close' exec instruction for closing x Set stop loss when opening position
-* Sort out proper order updating that actually works
+x Can get spread and mark from insturment ws? x Use 'Close' exec instruction for closing x Set stop loss when opening position x Sort out proper order updating that actually works
+* Indicate spread vs. mark price
-* Indicate buy/sell fraction in recent trades, maybe also indicate volume velocity?
+* Indicate buy/sell fraction of recent trades: R->Y->G ?
+* Indicate some notion of volume velocity? velocity of how volume is affecting price movement measure speed of price change and multiply by volume??
 * Candle graphs
 * Options to adjust stoploss : move up/down, make trailing?
 * Can half close open position